Common Questions

 The first week isn't about training.
 It's about trust.
 Let your puppy feel safe in your home before you ask anything of them.
 After that, we start with settle training (capturing calm) and recall.
 These aren't drill-based.
 They're woven into daily life.
 If your puppy is rested and regulated, learning happens naturally.

-That's usually not a 'high energy' dog.
-That's a dysregulated dog.
+That's usually a tired dog, not a high-energy one.
 Check three things: Are they overtired?
 Are they overstimulated?
 Is the environment too busy?
 Most zoomies and inability to settle resolve with more sleep and a calmer environment.
 If your puppy has been awake more than an hour, enforce a nap.

 The critical socialization window is roughly 3 to 14 weeks, but that doesn't mean it's 'over' after that.
 It means you should prioritize quality exposure during that window.
 After it, socialization continues but requires more patience.
 The most important thing at any age: don't flood.
 One positive encounter is worth more than ten overwhelming ones.